Should Your Makeup Routine Change When You Wear A Mask?

 At this point in quarantine, many of us have faced the relatable, low-stakes dilemma of whether or not to wear makeup when venturing outside the house.
 Whichever cosmetics camp you fall into — lash extensions and laminated brows, completely giving up on anything other than sunscreen, or somewhere in the middle (just a little mascara and concealer around the eyes) — you should know the best practices for wearing makeup with a face mask.

-Ahead, makeup artist and YSL beauty educator Nour Agha takes us through her five easy-to-implement tips, all of which will help you effectively avoid maskne while keeping foundation from rubbing off on your brand-new seersucker Madewell mask.
-Scroll on for her celeb-approved guide.
+Ahead, makeup artist and YSL beauty educator Nour Agha takes us through her easy-to-implement tips, all of which will help you effectively avoid maskne while keeping foundation from rubbing off on your brand-new Slip silk mask.
+Scroll on for her pro-approved guide.

 Advertisement